ibm-cloud-docs/transit-gateway/add-prefix-filters.md

     * Select an action.
     * Enter the network prefix along with the subnet mask.
-    * Optionally, enter values if the network should be greater than or equal to a desired subnet mask.
+    * Optionally, enter values if the network should be greater than or equal to a wanted subnet mask.
-    * Adjust the order of the filter in the routing table as needed, then click **Save**.
+    * Adjust the order of the filters in the routing table as needed, then click **Save**.

 ### Deleting prefix filters
 {: #deleting-prefix-filters-ui}